Windows Installer, Java Installer, Freeware Installer

 ImportantIf you have an EXE file at your disposal to which you can easily change the version you could use it instead of the "story.txt" file to complete this tutorial.

-Now create the install package following the same steps as described in the Simple Installation tutorial, but don't build the package yet.
+Create a professional project, but following the same steps as described in the Simple Installation tutorial.
+Don't build the package yet.

 After adding the files to the package it is time to add the auto-update functionality.

-UpdaterSwitch to the Updater Page by selecting it in the left-side panel.
+UpdaterSwitch to the Updater by selecting it in the left-side panel.

 Now, you will have to reserve on your site a location for the updates configuration file.
 You will create this file when the first update will be released.
-For now, you just have to input the location.
+For now, just input the location.
 Let's suppose you have chosen this location:

 Enter it in the "Updates URL" field.